 - During a field trip to the US in May 2018, members of Futura-Mobility met Alex Gruzen, CEO of WiTricity, a Boston-based firm at the cutting edge of research on electric power transmission

-One thing’s for sure: with EVs already coming onstream and sales expected to lift off in 2022 (according to Bloomberg New Energy Finance), power grid companies are afraid of… the big bad surge or… the ‘kettle’ effect – those moments in the day when electricity demand peaks as nations put on the kettle on in the morning before work and when getting home at the end of the day.
-Well, national grids want to avoid EVs becoming the new kettle.
-Because the potential implications, blackouts or even ‘brownouts’, whereby drops in voltage risk damaging electric equipment, are serious.
+One thing’s for sure: with EVs already coming onstream and sales expected to lift off in 2022 (according to Bloomberg New Energy Finance), power grid companies are afraid of the ‘kettle effect’.
+This phenomenon refers to those moments in the day when electricity demand peaks, typically when peope put on the kettle on in the morning before work and when getting home at the end of the day.

 With EVs on the horizon, the main preoccupation is not how often people will be charging their EVs but how to avoid them all charging at the same time.
 This is one reason why Dutch grid operators created ElaadNL, a knowledge and innovation centre dedicated to smart charging infrastructure in the Netherlands.

 “Smart charging means that when you plug in the car the system finds the appropriate time to recharge, instead of starting to power up instantaneously,” said Gijs van der Poel, a market analyst with ElaadNL.